Capital: Riga

 Aquaculture is a significant part of the fisheries industry, but is comparatively new and, until recent times, carried out mostly with extensive production methods.
 Currently, aquaculture is linked only with freshwater sources and there are no farms in the sea coastal areas.
 There are signs, however, of an interest in marine aquaculture in particular for local shellfish species.

-In 2020, the aquaculture sector produced 727 tonnes of fish and crustaceans, with a market value of €2.25 million.
-The main species by far is carp (Cyprinus carpio), followed by trout (Oncorhynchus mykis), catfish (Silurus glanis) and sturgeon (Acipenser spp.).
-Carp contributed to 74.3% of the total aquaculture production volumes, and trout was the second largest species with an 8.2% share.
+In 2022, the aquaculture sector produced 869.8 tonnes of fish and crustacean worth over €3.3 million.
+The main species by far is carp (Cyprinus carpio), followed by trout (Oncorhynchus mykis), catfish (Silurus glanis), and sturgeon (Acipenser spp.).
+Carp contributed to 70% of the total aquaculture production volumes, and sturgeon was the second largest species with an 8% share.

 Processing and trade

 The fish processing industry in Latvia is a well-developed and locally significant sector located basically along the country’s coastline.
 Historically, Latvian fish processing companies produced both for the domestic and the export markets.
-In 2020, there were 114 processing companies with total production volumes of 53.4 thousand tonnes worth €166.4 million.
+According to the national statistics, in 2022 there were 96 fish processing companies employing 2,705 persons.
+Over half of the enterprises are small units with not more than 9 employees.
+The production value was worth €281.6 million.

 There are many different types of fisheries products made in Latvia, including frozen, salted, and smoked products, preserves, ready to serve products, and canned fish.
 To extend the range of products, fish processors use marine fish such as Atlantic herring (Clupea harengus), mackerel (Scomber scombrus), sardine (Sardine pilchardus), and sardinella (Sardinella spp.).
 Freshwater fish species, such as pike (Esox lucius), catfish (Silurus glanis), and common carp (Cyprinus carpio), are used in small quantities.

 Latvia maintains a positive trade balance in fish and fish products, with exports consistently exceeding imports.
-In 2020, the value of exports was €220.6 million, almost €38 million higher than imports, and the volumes of exports reached 104.7 thousand tonnes.
-Whole frozen fish was the largest product group in terms of volume with over 37% share and 11% in value.
-Canned products were the largest group in value with over 50% share and the volumes were over 33%.
-Exports of fish meal (non-human consumption) were over 14% in volume and almost 8% in value.
+In 2022, the value of exports of fish and seafood for human consumption was €266.6 million, almost €23.5 million higher than imports, and the volumes of exports reached 91.1 thousand tonnes.
+Canned products were the largest group in value with over 49% share and in volume reaching 43%.
+Whole frozen fish was the second largest product group in terms of volume with over 38% share, while fish fillets were the largest group in value with over 22%.

-In 2020, Latvia imported 93 708 thousand tonnes of fish and seafood products worth €183 million.
-It allows to supply the fish processing sector with the necessary quantity of raw materials, as well as to expand the assortment of fish products on the domestic market.
+In 2022, Latvia imported 85,024 tonnes of fish and seafood products for human consumption worth €243 million.
+This allows to supply the fish processing sector with the necessary quantity of raw materials, as well as to expand the assortment of fish products on the domestic market.

 Consumption

 Despite the fact that Latvia can be described as a country with good traditions of fish eating, fish consumption in Latvia is not very stable and varies annually from 10 to 13 kg per person, settling at 10.5 kg in 2019.
-The Latvian market is saturated with numerous fish products including Latvian-made seafood as well as great number of imported fish products.
+The Latvian market is saturated with numerous fish products including Latvian-made seafood as well as a great number of imported fish products.
 The biggest demand in Latvia is for fresh and frozen fish.
-Salted, smoked fish products and non-sterilized preserved fish are also requested by local customers.
+Salted or smoked fish products and non-sterilized preserved fish are also requested by local customers.
 Sterilized canned fish in the Latvian market is not so popular.
 Canned tuna, anchovy, fish products from molluscs and shrimp, as well as other preserved fish products in the premium segment also find their buyers in the Latvian market.
 The consumption of fish products, as well as its structure in rural and urban areas of Latvia varies, with urban areas prevailing over rural communities.

 Challenges

 In the aquaculture sector, the main aim is increasing the output and the level of value addition of farmed fish products.
-The EMFAF also will support investments in the innovations or improved processes, technologies, management systems, and marketing measures for fisheries and aquaculture products.
+The EMFAF also will support investments in innovations or improved processes, technologies, management systems, and marketing measures for fisheries and aquaculture products.

 Useful Links for Latvia